 A purple belt is generally considered qualified to instruct lower ranked students.

-It generally takes at least five years to achieve brown belt status.
+It generally takes another 2-4 years to achieve brown belt status.

 It represents the refinement of advanced techniques.

-One must be a brown belt for at least a year before moving on to Black Belt.
+One must be a brown belt for at least a year but will usually take another 2-4 years before moving on to Black Belt.

 A black belt denotes expert level practical and technical BJJ abilities.